-Domestic violence is the willful intimidation, physical assault, battery, sexual assault and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
-It includes physical and sexual violence, as well as emotional and digital abuse.
+Domestic violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
+It includes physical violence, sexual violence, and emotional abuse.

-- 20 people per minute are victims of rape, physical violence, or stalking by an intimate partner
+- In America, 24 people per minute experience rape, physical violence, or stalking by an intimate partner.

 - Nearly 30% of women and 10% of men experience rape, physical violence, or staking by an intimate partner in America each year.